FarmDrop/calculator/README.md

 A seperate order service will send you the required data, so the application should accept `line_items` and a `delivery_slot_id`.
 Based on this an itemised bill should be returned.

 There is already a postgres database populated with a `delivery_slots` and `delivery_costs` table.
 You can see the details of the tables at `db/structure.sql`

+A `delivery_slot` can have multiple `delivery_costs`.
+The `delivery_cost` defines the minimum spend, and the cost to charge if that minimum spend is met.
+If a delivery cost is not found we can assume the cost is `0`.

 This is the structure for `line_items`: